Tatyavicchu/C_Language_practice/Conditional_statements.md

 }
 ```
 ## S/C Ternary operator
-         this is the shortcut for the "if/else" loop.
+         this is the shortcut for the "if/else" loop but only two conditions will be made.

-            condition? do soomething if TRUE : do something if FALSE;
+                 "  condition? do something if TRUE : do something if FALSE;  "
    ```c
     #include <stdio.h>
 #include<math.h>